threat-hunters/threat-hunters.github.io/index.md

 ### Building Honeypots

 ​	Using different honeypots that are geographically distributed, we can capture and analyze the different attack trends, and identity the Tools, Techniques, and Procedures (TTPs) used by the attackers.
-The following sample of honeypots were distributed in three different locations (US, Germany, Japan).
+The following sample of honeypots were distributed in three different locations (US, UK, Germany, Japan).

 ![Image](https://github.com/threat-hunters/threat-hunters.github.io/blob/master/screenshots/honeypots.jpg?raw=true)